Higher Education Admissions Process

 1. You can use our course wizard which will return results based on the criteria you enter

-2. Type key word for something you are interested in,
+2. Type key word for something you are interested in

-3. Go directly to Higher Education section.
+3. Go directly to 'Study' section<

 Once you find the course you wish to apply for, you add it to your basket.
 You can add up to a total of 3 full time courses.
 When you are ready to apply, simply click on the ‘checkout’ icon.

-Pre-Entry Advice and Guidance Sessions: All our Higher Education courses require you to attend a pre-entry advice and guidance session;
+All our full time courses require you to attend a pre-entry advice and guidance session.

 You will receive an invite via email.
 This email invite will give you full details of the content of the pre-entry advice and guidance session.
-The College aims to hold sessions once a month starting in April annually and continuing through to June.
+The College aims to hold sessions once a month starting in March annually and continuing through to June.

 Applicants will have the opportunity to accept or decline their invite via their online app.
+Failu re to attend may result in your application being suspended.

-At this appointment we will also discuss funding options .
 All Higher Education students need to confirm how they plan on funding their course.
 There are three options:

 1. You can apply for a tuition fee loan through the Student Loan Company